 Given that these are collaborative interdisciplinary projects BIRMAC expects its partners to contribute to the network in some way, either with funding or in kind (in resources or services).
 It is essential that the project must involve an equal partnership, so as to demonstrate the inter-disciplinary nature of the network and research enterprise.

-- Contested Histories, a collaboration with the Pears Institute for the Study of Antisemitism
+- Contested Histories, Challenging Memories, in collaboration with the Pears Institute for the study of Antisemitism